Sal Butera: Baseball career

 Butera remained with the Twins as Butch Wynegar's back-up until Spring training 1983 when he was dealt to the Detroit Tigers.
 Injuries limited Butera to only four games with the Tigers, with most of his season being spent with their Triple-A affiliate, the Evansville Triplets.
 He was released at the end of the season.

 Butera spent the 1984 season with the Montreal Expos triple A American Association affiliate, the Indianapolis Indians, and appeared in three games for the Expos following a September call-up.
 After the 1985 season, he was dealt to the Cincinnati Reds with Bill Gullickson for Dann Bilardello, Andy McGaffigan, John Stuper and Jay Tibbs.
 He was released by Cincinnati during the 1987 season, and was immediately re-signed by his original franchise, the Minnesota Twins.
 Butera was a member of the Twins team that defeated the St. Louis Cardinals in the 1987 World Series.
 He was released, re-signed, and released again by the Twins during the 1987–1988 offseason, then was signed by the Toronto Blue Jays, where he played in 23 more games.

 Following his playing career, Butera was the video replay and catching coach for the Blue Jays during the 2014 season.
 He became a major league scout for the 2015 season.

 Personal

-Butera and his wife have a son, Drew, who also played for Minnesota during his major-league career, and later became a member of the Los Angeles Angels' and Chicago White Sox's coaching staffs.
+Butera and his wife have a son, Drew, who also played for Minnesota during his major-league career, and later became a member of the Los Angeles Angels', Chicago White Sox's and Toronto Blue Jays' coaching staffs.

 Butera was inducted into the Suffolk Sports Hall of Fame on Long Island in the Baseball Category with the Class of 2002.

 Butera is Catholic and has said he relates especially to Thomas the Apostle.